Choose your country and language below

 The setup of your guitar (PT.
-9) - Double locking vibrato bridges
+9) - Double locking vibrato bridges.

 In this article you will find instructions and tips about setting the floating vibrato unit (also inappropriately called tremolo) of an electric guitar, with special regard to the iconic kind often used on super-strat style instruments.
 Whether original or licensed, I am going to deal with the Floyd Rose vibrato!
 At the end of the article I am going to mention Kahler vibratos too.